Watch Dogs 2

 Ubisoft Montreal studied player feedback from the first game to assess what could be improved in Watch Dogs 2 and the setting was researched by making frequent trips to California.
 Ubisoft Reflections was responsible for overhauling the driving mechanic.
 Real hackers were consulted to validate scripts and game mechanics for authenticity and references to real-life hacktivism were fictionalized, like the Project Chanology protest.
 The original soundtrack was composed by Hudson Mohawke.
-The game was released to overall positive reception from critics which praised the game for improving upon the original Watch Dogs in areas like the hacking, setting, characters and driving.
-However, character inconsistencies, firearms, and frequent technical issues — later patched — were cited as imperfections.
+The game was released to overall positive reception from critics which praised the game for improving upon the original Watch Dogs in areas like the hacking, setting, characters, and driving controls.
+However, the characterization and frequent technical issues — later patched — were cited as imperfections.
 Watch Dogs 2 had sold more than 10 million copies by March 2020.
 A sequel, Watch Dogs: Legion, was released on October 29, 2020.

 Gameplay

 Similar to its predecessor, Watch Dogs 2 is an action-adventure game with stealth elements and played from a third-person perspective as Marcus Holloway, a young hacker.
 The game features an open world set in a fictionalized version of the San Francisco Bay Area, an area more than twice as large as the Chicagoland setting from Watch Dogs.
 It consists of four different areas: San Francisco, Oakland, Marin County (including the city of Sausalito), and Silicon Valley.
 Players can navigate the game's world on-foot or by the various vehicles featured in the game, such as cars, trucks, buses, cable cars, motorcycles, quad bikes, and boats.
 The driving mechanic was overhauled and designed to be more accessible.
 The player can shoot their weapons while driving.
 Marcus also has improved acrobatic skills, and the ability to parkour around the city.
-The player can use different methods to approach the game's missions, choosing between the aggressive approach, in which they defeat enemies with guns which are made with a 3D printer; explosives, like mines; or Marcus' own melee weapon, a billiard ball attached to a bungee cord.
-Alternatively, the player can use the stealth approach, in which they can evade enemies or paralyze them temporarily with Marcus' taser.
+The player can use different methods to approach the game's missions, choosing between the aggressive approach, in which they defeat enemies with guns which are made with a 3D printer; explosives, like mines; or Marcus's own melee weapon, a billiard ball attached to a bungee cord.
+Alternatively, the player can use the stealth approach, in which they can evade enemies or paralyze them temporarily with Marcus's taser.
 Watch Dogs 2, like its predecessor, places a particular emphasis on using environmental apparatus and the terrain to Marcus' advantage.
 For example, a player may hack an A/C unit to produce an electric shock when an enemy nears it.
 Marcus may also employ his own modular taser devices and explosives to use tactically against enemies.
 When law enforcement witnesses the player committing a crime, or is alerted by a non-player character (NPC), police officers will attempt to arrest the player.
 The game upgrades system is a returning feature, with items being divided into three categories: Ghost, Aggressor, and Trickster.
 Upgrades can be customized according to playstyles.